Ikd45421/xHubidk/README.md

 - Auto Interact
 - ESP for doors, documents, entities, items, keycards, lockers, and more!
-- Entity Notifier
+- Transparent Closets
+- Auto complete bossfights
 - Auto revive
 - Unredact all documents
 - Fly
 - Noclip
 - Godmode
+- Much, much more!
+(Due to Pressure's lack of an anticheat)

 ## Credits

-This is a solo project made only by xBackpack
+This is a solo project made by xBackpack